 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to fulfill its contractual obligations.
-The Company is exposed to credit risk through its cash and cash equivalents, trade receivables, and contract asset.
+The Company is exposed to credit risk through its cash and cash equivalents, trade receivables, deferred consideration and contract asset.
 The Company mitigates credit risk related to cash by placing cash with sound financial institutions.
-For sales contracts, trade receivables and deferred consideration, the Company trades with recognized creditworthy third parties and regularly reviews the collectability of its accounts receivable.
-As at December 31, 2023, trade receivables totaling \$291,280 are attributed to a single customer.
+For sales contracts and trade receivables, the Company trades with recognized creditworthy third parties and regularly reviews the collectability of its accounts receivable.
+The deferred consideration is subject to credit risk, reliant on PET's future profitability and the purchaser's financial stability, with potential impacts on the timing and amount of cash flows received.
+The Company assesses this risk by monitoring the financial performance of PET and evaluating the purchaser's ability to meet its payment obligations.

-22. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (continued)
+21. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (continued)